quintans/goSQL/README.md

 #### Joins

-The concepts of joins was already introduced in the section [SelectTree](#selectTree) where we can see the use of an outer join.
+The concepts of joins was already introduced in the section [SelectTree](#selecttree) where we can see the use of an outer join.
 In the context of goSQL, a Join is seen has a path of associations that goes from the main table to the target table.
 Along the way we can apply constraints and/or include columns from the participating tables.
 These paths can overlap without problem because they are seen as isolated from one another.
 When declaring several paths only when a path deviates from previous path it starts contributing to the SQL generation.
 Joins can be `Outer` or `Inner` and can have constraints applyied to the target table of the last added asscoiation through the use of the function `On()`.
 To mark the end of a join definition we use the function `Join()` or `Fetch()`.
-Both process the join but the later includes in the query all columns from all the tables of the joins. `Fetch()` is used when a struct tree is desired.
+Both process the join but the latter includes in the query all columns from all the tables of the joins. `Fetch()` is used when a struct tree is desired.

 Ex: list all publishers that had a book published before 2013